zhanyang01/tp/docs/UserGuide.md

 ### Deleting tags from a client object: `deleteTag`

-Removes any number of pre-existing tags from a client object.
+Removes at least one pre-existing tags from a client object.

-Format 1: `deleteTag <INDEX> t/TAG_1 t/TAG_2`
+Format 1: `deleteTag INDEX t/TAG_1 t/TAG_2`<br>

+- Number of tags in the format is just an example.

 - **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
 - **tag**: must be a valid tag in the pre-defined list implemented in the app